What to Pack for Daycare

 Now that your baby is seven months old, they may need less diapers or bottles during the week.
 Pay attention to their habits at daycare and at home and pack accordingly.
 Of course, it never hurts to send too many.
 Along with the supplies above, your baby may also need:

-• Loveys: If your soon-to-be-toddler is experiencing separation anxiety, now is the time to consider bringing their favorite stuffed animal.
+- Loveys: If your soon-to-be-toddler is experiencing separation anxiety, now is the time to consider bringing their favorite toy or stuffed animal.
 Label the tag so it doesn’t get mixed up with other toys.
 You may also want to consider having an extra at home.
 Should baby’s stuffed rabbit or unicorn get dirty or lost, you can replace it without too many tears.

 Packing for Daycare Like a Pro